PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ## Introduction

 The goal of this milestone was to add functionality enabling our robot to both follow a straight line and run in a figure eight pattern.
 To accomplish this task, we added line sensors to the robot and implemented code to follow the lines and turn as directed at intersections.

 ## Hardware Upgrades

+We spent a large amount of lab time changing the structure of the robot chasis and adding extra levels.
+The goal is to build a good foundation for the robot structure so that we can have enough space and organization later on as the robot becomes more complex.

 ### Chassis upgrade

 We added a second level to the robot’s chassis to support our battery, the arduino, and a breadboard for our circuits.
 This second level allows us to mount the battery in a secure place and creates room for additions.
+The spaces between the two chassis can also be used to store wiring for the sensors because we will likely add more sensors that will take more pins and use more wires.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/20180910_213436.jpg" width="800"/>
     <font size="3">